fdb/byoa/book/storing-data/05-editing-a-note.md

 Most of this is adding the correct properties to the [TextInput component](https://facebook.github.io/react-native/docs/textinput.html).
 Note that we also add an extra line that shows the _key_ of each note.
 This is just for debugging.

+Don't forget to add `TextImport` to the list of imports at the top of the file.

 We'll style the components and we're done:

 ```js